Kurds fear Erdogan win amid sharper nationalist rhetoric

 The HDP won 61% support in Diyarbakir in the May 14 parliamentary election, while Erdogan’s AKP got 23%.
 Nationwide, HDP support was 8.9%.

 The issue of HDP support for Kilicdaroglu has this week been complicated by his deal with an anti-immigrant party that HDP said was “against universal democratic principles”.
-The HDP was expected to issue a statement on the issue on Thursday.
+But the HDP reaffirmed its support on Thursday without naming him.

 In his early years in power, Erdogan expanded political and cultural rights for Kurds, a stateless group scattered between Turkey, Iran, Syria and Iraq.